craig8/gridappsd-sensor-simulator/README.md

 ## Message Structure

-Both the simulation output message and teh sensor simulation output will have the same structure see (https://gridappsd.readthedocs.io/en/latest/using_gridappsd/index.html#subscribe-to-simulation-output)
+Both the simulation output message and the sensor simulation output will have the same structure see (https://gridappsd.readthedocs.io/en/latest/using_gridappsd/index.html#subscribe-to-simulation-output)